Hokan-Ashir/SFGameDataEditor/README.md

 # How to launch it
  - Install, at least, Java 7 from Oracle site (see https://www.java.com/download/)
- - Copy SFGameDataEditor.jar, configuration_EN.xml AND/OR configuration_RU.xml, depending which language you would like
+ - Copy SFGameDataEditor.jar, configuration_EN.xml AND/OR configuration_RU.xml, depending which language you would like.
+Place them in one directory
+ - Copy bcprov-jdk15on-153.jar, winzipaes-1.0.1.jar, XDeltaEncoder.jar to the same directory, where you put SFGameDataEditor.jar and configuration files.
+You can find them here (https://github.com/Hokan-Ashir/SFGameDataEditor/tree/master/src/sfgamedataeditor)
  - Double-click on SFGameDataEditor.jar OR run with "java -jar SFGameDataEditor.jar" comand in console

 # How to use it